Grow Hemp in Indiana

 5) What soil types does hemp grow in best?

-6) I’ve heard there will be a maximum number of Indiana hemp licenses handed out in 2020?
+6) Will there be a maximum number of Indiana hemp licenses?